AkshayPatel8140/Akshaypatel8140/README.md

 - My involvement commenced with establishing the foundational structure of the project and setting up the groundwork for its functionality.
 - Additionally, I oversaw the deployment of the application on both the App Store and Google Play Store, ensuring accessibility for a broader user base across multiple platforms.
 - This application aims to provide a convenient and interactive platform for users to buy, sell, and trade a variety of items while fostering communication through the in-app chat, ultimately enhancing the overall user experience.
+- Drove app responsiveness by implementing memory caching and asynchronous data loading, increased user engagement by 20%.
+- Implemented photo capture feature, storing images locally and uploading them on S3 bucket, optimizing app speed by 30%.
+- Configured Google Analytics, to track user behavior and measure performance metrics, resulting in a 15% increase in average order.
 - If you'd like to see the results of my work, I invite you to explore the live application using the provided links 👉🏻 [SEEKRZ iOS](https://apps.apple.com/us/app/seekrz-buy-sell-streetwear/id1496295519) , [SEEKRZ Android](https://play.google.com/store/apps/details?id=com.swappitinc.swappit&pcampaignid=web_share) , [SEEKRZ Store ios](https://apps.apple.com/us/app/seekrz-stores/id1625261820)

 ### SCALE-EVV